-A laboratory-fortified matrix (LFM) is an additional portion of a sample to which a known amount of the analyte(s) of interest is added before sample preparation.
-Some analytes are not appropriate for LFM analysis; see Table 4020:I and specific methods for guidance on when an LFM is relevant.
+A laboratory-fortified matrix (LFM) is an additional portion of a sample to which a known amount of the analytes of interest is added before sample preparation.
+Some analytes are not appropriate for LFM analysis; see Table 4020:1 and specific methods for guidance on when an LFM is relevant.

 The LFM is used to evaluate analyte recovery in a sample matrix.
-If an LFM is feasible and the method does not specify LFM frequency requirements, then include at least one LFM with each sample set (batch) or on a 5% basis, whichever is more frequent.
-Add a concentration that is at least 10 × MRL, less than or equal to the midpoint of the calibration curve, or methodspecified level to the selected sample(s).
-The analyst should use the same concentration as for LFB (4020B.6) to allow analysts to separate the matrix's effect from laboratory performance.
+If an LFM is feasible and the method does not specify LFM frequency requirements, then include at least 1 LFM with each sample set (batch) or on a 5% basis, whichever is more frequent.
+Add a concentration that is at least $10 \times MRL$, less than or equal to the midpoint of the calibration curve, or method-specified level to the selected samples.
+The analyst should use the same concentration as for LFB (4020 B.6) to allow analysts to separate the matrix's effect from laboratory performance.
 Prepare LFM from the same reference source used for LFB.
-Make the addition such that sample background levels do not adversely affect recovery (preferably adjust LFM concentrations if the known sample is more than five times the background level).
+Make the addition such that sample background levels do not adversely affect recovery (preferably adjust LFM concentrations if the known sample is more than 5 times the background level).
 At a minimum, the spike must at least equal the background concentration, unless the method specifies otherwise.
 For example, if the sample contains the analyte of interest, then add approximately as much analyte to the LFM sample as the concentration found in the known sample.

 Evaluate LFM results for percent recovery; if they are not within control limits, then take corrective action to rectify the matrix effect, use another method, use the method of standard addition, or flag the data if reported.
 See method for specific LFM-acceptance criteria until the laboratory develops statistically valid, laboratory-specific performance criteria.
-If the method does not provide limits, use the calculated preliminary limits from the IDC (4020B.3).
+If the method does not provide limits, use the calculated preliminary limits from the IDC (4020 B.3).
 LFM control limits may be wider than for LFB or LCS, and batch acceptance generally is not contingent upon LFM results.

-8. Duplicate Sample/Laboratory-Fortified Matrix Duplicate
+8. Duplicate Sample or Laboratory-Fortified Matrix Duplicate

-Duplicate samples are analyzed to estimate precision.
-If an analyte is rarely detected in a matrix type, use an LFM duplicate.
-An LFM duplicate is a second portion of the sample described in 4020B.7 to which a known amount of the analyte(s) of interest is added before sample preparation.
+Duplicate samples are analyzed to estimate precision and are used when analytes are known to be present.
+When an analyte is rarely detected in a matrix type, use an LFM duplicate.
+An LFM duplicate is a second portion of the sample described in 4020 B.7 to which a known amount of the analyte(s) of interest is added before sample preparation.
 If sufficient sample volume is collected, this second portion of sample is added and processed in the same way as the LFM.
-As a minimum, include one duplicate sample or one LFM duplicate with each sample set (batch) or on a 5% basis, whichever is more frequent, and process it independently through the entire sample preparation and analysis.
+As a minimum, include 1 duplicate sample or 1 LFM duplicate with each sample set (batch) or on a 5% basis, whichever is more frequent, and process it independently through the entire sample preparation and analysis.